Skip to main content

 How does George W. Carver Center for Arts & Technology rank in MD?

-George W. Carver Center for Arts & Technology is ranked #978 out of 1,363 schools in MD.
+George W. Carver Center for Arts & Technology ranks #232 of 1,363 schools in MD.

 What is George W. Carver Center for Arts & Technology's MySchoolScout rating?

-George W. Carver Center for Arts & Technology has a composite rating of 5.5 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+George W. Carver Center for Arts & Technology has a current MySchoolScout rating of 8.2 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at George W. Carver Center for Arts & Technology?